thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-basics/types-of-data.md

   - Surveys and questionnaires

 #### Secondary Data

+Secondary data is obtained from existing sources like government databases, academic repositories, and commercial providers.
+It is cost-effective and suitable for large-scale analysis but may not perfectly fit specific research needs and could be outdated.
+It’s essential to consider data licensing, usage rights, and the original data collection methodology.

 - Sources:
   - Government databases (e.g., US Census Bureau)
   - Academic repositories (e.g., Harvard Dataverse)